bgp59/linux-stats-victoriametrics-importer/README.md

 **MetricsGenContext** is a container for configuration, state and stats.
 Each metrics generator function has its specific context (not to be confused with the Golang Standard Library one).

-Each such object has a **GenerateMetrics()** method capable of parsing [/proc](https://man7.org/linux/man-pages/man5/proc.5.html) information into [Prometheus exposition text format](https://github.com/prometheus/docs/blob/main/content/docs/instrumenting/exposition_formats.md#text-based-format).
+Each such object has a **GenerateMetrics()** method capable of parsing [/proc](https://man7.org/linux/man-pages/man5/proc.5.html) or other source of information into [Prometheus exposition text format](https://github.com/prometheus/docs/blob/main/content/docs/instrumenting/exposition_formats.md#text-based-format).

 The generated metrics are packed into buffers, until the latter reach ~ 64k in size (the last buffer of the scan may be shorter, of course).
 The buffers are written into the **Compressor Queue**